ashpursglove/Ashs_engineering_drawings/README.md

 Rename it.
 Sell it.

-Just don’t add a login screen or I will personally judge you.
+Just don’t add a login screen or I will personally spit in your mouth.

 ---

 ## Final Thought

-This tool exists to screw over exactly one idea:
+This tool exists because of exactly one idea:

-That you should need **AutoCAD or SolidWorks** just to wrap a picture in a border and press “Export PDF”.
+You should need **AutoCAD or SolidWorks** just to wrap a picture in a border and press “Export PDF”.

 They can absolutely get fucked.